grip-on-software/monetdb-import/Database_structure.md

         NULL if the source type could not be identified.
     -   **source_id** - TEXT: Identifier used by the source to provide access to the domain object's metric data.
+    -   **domain_type** - VARCHAR(32): The type of the domain object.
+        This is NULL if the domain type could not be identified.

 ## Build system tables (Jenkins)